rhoffmann8/joomla-menumodules/README.md

 This process becomes very tedious for a large amount of modules and the total amount of database writes is equal to the number of modules changed.

-This component takes the concept of the Menu Assignment panel on the Edit Module page and inverts it -- users can select a Menu Item from a list and assign modules to it as necssary, requiring only one database transaction to do so.
+This component takes the concept of the Menu Assignment panel on the Edit Module page and inverts it -- users can select a Menu Item from a list and assign modules to it as necessary, requiring only one database transaction to do so.

 While other more advanced menu-module managers exist, I needed something that met two requirements:
   * Free/open source